MenosGrante/Rekado/README.md

 ## Download
 You can get APK (installation file) from [Releases](https://github.com/MenosGrante/Rekado/releases) form in this repository.

+## Localization
+All localization files moved to OneSky platform (which I am using for my other projects) and if you want to add/update/check any localization follow [this link](https://rekundevelopment.oneskyapp.com/collaboration/project?id=336657) to start.
+I will decline all pull requests with your localizations and will accept only OneSky versions, which I will manually add in new updates.

 ## FAQ
 **Does application require Root?**